-Moodle lets instructors set up an Assignment with a variety of settings.
+Moodle lets instructors create Assignments with a variety of settings.
 For example:

-Your instructor can control whether you can make only one submission or can re-submit files, and whether you can upload files after deadlines have passed.
+Your instructor can control whether you can make only one submission or whether you can you can re-submit files, or if you can upload files after deadlines have passed.

-Your instructor can deliver quizzes in Moodle using a variety of question types, including multiple choice, true-false, short answer, numeric questions and more.
-Quizzes may be configured in very different ways, so don't expect to always see the same thing when you take a quiz.
+Your instructor can deliver quizzes in Moodle using a variety of question types, including multiple choice, true-false, short answer, numeric questions, and more.
+Quizzes may be configured in different ways, so do not expect to always see the same thing when you take a quiz.
 For example, you may...